hyperledger-archives/indy-sdk/doc/design/anoncreds/anoncreds-design.md

 ///     }
 /// cb: Callback that takes command result as parameter.
 ///
-/// where:
+/// where
 /// attr_referent: Proof-request local identifier of requested attribute
 /// attr_info: Describes requested attribute
 ///     {
 ///         "name": string, // attribute name, (case insensitive and ignore spaces)
 ///         "restrictions": Optional<[<attr_filter>]> // see below,
-//                          // if specified, credential must satisfy to one of the given restriction.
+///                         // if specified, credential must satisfy to one of the given restriction.
 ///         "non_revoked": Optional<<non_revoc_interval>>, // see below,
 ///                        // If specified prover must proof non-revocation
 ///                        // for date in this interval this attribute